-- dismiss the complaint in whole or in part; - uphold the complaint in whole or in part; - decide on the appropriate action to be taken to resolve the complaint; recommend changes to the school's systems or procedures to ensure that problems of a similar nature do not recur.3 - In reaching a decision the committee may take the advice of such bodies as they see fit, in particular the LEA and where appropriate the Diocesan Authority. - Once a decision has been reached the chair of the complaints committee may summarise the outcome and relay this informally to both parties. - The clerk of the complaints committee will inform both parties in writing of the decision within five school days of the date of the hearing.
+- dismiss the complaint in whole or in part; - uphold the complaint in whole or in part; - decide on the appropriate action to be taken to resolve the complaint; recommend changes to the school's systems or procedures to ensure that problems of a similar nature do not recur. - In reaching a decision the committee may take the advice of such bodies as they see fit, in particular the LEA. - Once a decision has been reached the chair of the complaints committee may summarise the outcome and relay this informally to both parties. - The clerk of the complaints committee will inform both parties in writing of the decision within five school days of the date of the hearing.